GeoscienceAustralia/fetch/README.md

      process: !shell
         command: 'gdal_translate -a_srs "+proj=latlong +datum=WGS84" {parent_dir}/{filename} {parent_dir}/{file_stem}.tif'
         expect_file: '{parent_dir}/{file_stem}.tif'
-        input_files:('^(?P<base>.*hdf)', ['{base}', '{base}.xml'])

 Where:

 - `command:` is the shell command to run
 - `expect_file:` is the full path to an output file.
 (To allow fetch daemon to track newly added files)
-- `input_files:` Specify the a list of files needed before running the shell command.
-This is useful when there are sidecar files.
-The value format is a tuple where the first element is a regx pattern.  e.g.  `'^(?P<base>.*hdf)'` This is applied to the full name of the downloaded file and used to create named groups used in the second element.
-The second element is a list of files that must be present before the shell command is executed.

 Both `command:`, the list of files in `input_files:` and `expect_file:` are evaluated with [python string formatting](https://docs.python.org/3/library/string.html#formatstrings),